x-Rahul/DSA-by-Cpp/10. Binary Tree/readme.md

 }
 ```
 ## Keyterms
+### Height
-Height: Distance between root node and deepest node of tree.<br>
+Distance between root node and deepest node of tree.

+### Diameter
-Diameter: Number of nodes in the longest path between any 2 leaves.
+Number of nodes in the longest path between any 2 leaves.<br>

+### Balanced height Tree
+For each node, the difference between the heights of the left subttree & right subtree <= 1.